snlp2019/snlp2019.github.io/assignments.md

 # Assignment policy

-Assignments constitue 60% of the grade you will receive from this course (40% comes from your exam score).
+Assignments constitute 60% of the grade you will receive from this course (40% comes from your exam score).
-There will be 7 graded assignemnts, of which,
+There will be 7 graded assignments, of which,
 6 assignments (with best scores) will count toward your final grade.
 Assignments can be done in pairs.
-However, the **same pair can only work together on a signle assignment**.
+However, the **same pair can only work together on a single assignment**.

 # Tutorials